 Food for those who are hungry…

 HOPE STATION operates a Food Pantry that is open Monday, Wednesday, and Friday mornings, 9:00 – 11:30 am.
 During that time individuals and families who qualify select a three-day supply of food.
-Over 2,200 families (4,000 individuals) are served annually through the HOPE STATION Food Pantry.
+Nearly 2,000 families (4,000 individuals) are served annually through the HOPE STATION Food Pantry.
 Clients may receive food once every 30 days, and are eligible if the head of household can provide a food stamp card and a government-issued photo ID, or if they can document that their family income falls below 200% of the federal poverty level.
 Government-issued IDs also are required for all family members.

 Shelter for men who are homeless…